dotnet/docs/docs/csharp/reference-semantics-with-value-types.md

 apply for multiple layers of member access provided the types at all levels of member access are `structs`.
-The compiler enforces that `struct` types passed as  `in` arguments and their `struct` members are read only variables when used as arguments to other methods.
+The compiler enforces that `struct` types passed as  `in` arguments and their `struct` members are read-only variables when used as arguments to other methods.

 The use of `in` parameters avoids the potential performance costs of making copies.
 It does not change the semantics of any method call.
 Therefore,